Rapid Transit (London, Ontario)

-Shift is the name of a proposed bus rapid transit (BRT) network in London, Ontario, consisting of two BRT corridors that meet at a central hub in downtown London.
+Rapid Transit, formerly known as Shift, is a bus rapid transit (BRT) network under construction in London, Ontario, consisting of two corridors that converge at a central downtown hub.
+The project aims to improve traffic flow, enhance streetscapes, and replace aging underground infrastructure.
+On January 15, 2018, the Ontario government allocated C$170 million in funding for the initiative, with total project costs reaching approximately C$454 million, including contributions from both federal and provincial governments.

-Construction was initially anticipated to begin in 2019, but after significant delays, construction started on the first BRT project, the Downtown Loop, in spring 2021 and will continue in phases until 2023.
-The project received C$170 million in funding from the Ontario government on January 15, 2018.
+The rapid transit system features dedicated bus lanes, including curbside and centre-running lanes, and transit priority signals for smoother operations.
+Enhanced stations are being designed to accommodate large passenger loads, with seating areas, route information, security cameras, and tempered glass for safety and comfort.
+The project also includes the installation of new streetscape elements and urban design improvements, which will help ease traffic flow and improve the overall public transit experience in London.

+As of October 2024, the East London Link is scheduled for completion in 2026, with operations expected to begin in mid-2027.
+The route will run between downtown and Fanshawe College, with a target opening in August 2027.
+Similarly, the Wellington Gateway project is expected to be completed by 2027, with service slated to begin in mid-2028 and a summer 2028 opening for the segment between downtown and White Oaks Mall.

 History

 The City of London updated its Transportation Master Plan in May 2013, providing a strategy for transportation and land use decisions to 2030 and beyond.
 One of its targets was to increase transportation mode share in the city from 12.5% to 20% by 2030, and a key objective to achieve that was to implement a BRT network.
 The proposed network consisted of an east-west corridor and a north-south corridor, both of which met in the downtown core.
 The city then initiated planning for a rapid transit project in September 2014, and branded it as "Shift" in January 2015.
 By November 2015, the envisioned network had changed the corridors to north-east and west-south.
+With considerable changes the Shift project became known as Rapid Transit.
+The costs of the approved project, a two leg system servicing less than half of the city have increased to 50% above the originally cost of the first proposed system which serviced all areas of the city.

 Network

 Overall, the network's two routes will be 24 km long, and have 34 stations.
 Stations will be spaced approximately 600 to 800 m apart.
 One route will serve the north and east areas of the city, while the other will serve the west and south areas, both which meet at a central transit hub at Wellington and King streets in the downtown.

-The North-East Route's termini will be Fanshawe Park Road at Richmond Street, and Second Street at Oxford Street East.
-The route will be mostly aligned with Richmond Street, King and Dundas Streets, Highbury Avenue and Oxford Street East.

-The West-South Route's termini will be Fanshawe Park Road at Wellington Road south of Bradley Avenue, and Wonderland Road and Oxford Street West.
-The route will be mostly aligned with Wellington Street, Queens Avenue, and Oxford Street West.